mfenniak/dynamodb_fdw/README.md

 dynamodb_fdw has two sets of tests; unit tests that run without a PostgreSQL database or an AWS account, and integration tests that require both.

-To run the unit tests, set up a virtualenv, pip install the requirements, and then run `pytest tests/unit`.
+To run the unit tests, set up a virtualenv, pip install the requirements, and then run `pytest dynamodbfdw`.

 To run the integration tests, set up a virtualenv, pip install the requirements, and then run `pytest tests/integration`.
 An active PostgreSQL server on localhost port 5432, dbname postgres, user postgres, password password, and the dynamodb_fdw system installed into it, is all required.
 Active AWS credentials are required.
 DynamoDB tables will be created in the us-east-1 region.